budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 ### A Mac(Ports) Conundrum

 Haskell and MacPorts don't always play well together.
 Some third-party Haskell libraries (or "packages") when being built will opportunistically link to libraries in the MacPorts installation directory, `/opt/local`.
 This directory includes libraries duplicating those on the system, notably `libiconv`.
 This can then lead to linker errors when the wrong iconv library is picked up by the linker.
-You can read [an in-depth description of the MacPorts library problem here](http://blog.omega-prime.co.uk/?p=96), but the short answer is that if you have linker trouble when building an application, particularly if it involves iconv and HSBase, you may want to try amending the project configuration and rebuilding by typig
+You can read [an in-depth description of the MacPorts library problem here](http://blog.omega-prime.co.uk/?p=96), but the short answer is that if you have linker trouble when building an application, particularly if it involves iconv and HSBase, you may want to try amending the project configuration and rebuilding by typing

 ```
 cabal configure --extra-lib-dir=/usr/lib
 cabal build
 ```
-This will force a search of `/usr/lib` is before the MacPorts' directory.
+This will force a search of `/usr/lib` before the MacPorts' directory.
 For whatever reason, the [relocatable GHC package](https://ghcformacosx.github.io/) is less affected by this, but as of February 2016, it does not work on Mac OS X "El Capitan".

 ## Installing an IDE